aubrel/fire-on-the-wire/issues/1/1/README.md

 Now, we will review some tools that deal with synchronous communication, and go over why this book believes they are good ones.

-# Synchronous communication

-## Messaging

-When we talk about messaging, there are a few things we should clarify.
-When we say "messaging," what we actually mean is a form of communication that is:

-* Synchronous: More often than not, when we use text messaging, we are expecting a response in not too long.
-At the very least, everyone is on the same "clock."

-* Ad-hoc: Messaging services in the way we mean them refers to something that is "ad-hoc," meaning on the fly and for a specific purpose that arises at the moment.
-Because of this, it is more conversational than infrastructural.

-## Using Signal…effectively

-  >  :construction: TK-TODO Fit the below into the structure of the above.
-Address each issue outlined above below.

-If you're anywhere near radical circles, you've almost definitely heard about [Signal Private Messenger](https://signal.org), and are maybe already using it.
-If you felt comfortable enough to ask the person who told you to download an app you've never heard of and use it exclusively for messaging why you would do such a thing, you might have heard something along the lines of, "something, something, end-to-end encrypted."
-Oh, and maybe something about a private... security... number?
-Or something...?

-Let's demystify the world of Signal, explain why it's actually a good idea to use, address some of the common fears about using it, and explain the vital importance of Signal Safety Numbers.

-### What is Signal Private Messenger?

-> :construction: TK-TODO

-### How to get Signal Private Messenger

-> :construction: TK-TODO

-## Using Jabber with OMEMO
-> :construction: TK-TODO

 # Asynchronous Communication